 Remember those salads of perfectly cut iceberg lettuce with commercial bottled Thousand Island dressing?
 Now it’s back and being served as a trendy salad in all these retro restaurants.

 Arugula is an aromatic salad green with a bitter, peppery taste.
 Also known as rocket or rucola, it can be eaten raw in salads, wilted like we are doing in this recipe, added to stir-fry or made into pesto.
 I often add it to my red leave lettuce salads to spice it up a little.

 I’ve adapted this recipe from one I found in my local newspaper, a great source for all kinds of seasonal recipes.
 Most papers have a food section once a week and often have a “rush hour” recipe or “30 minute” recipe that’s a great source for busy cooks.

 Walnut Vinaigrette Over Wilted Arugula

-2 bunches of Arugula
+- 2 bunches Arugula

-¼ cup walnuts
+- ¼ cup walnuts

-2 garlic cloves
+- 2 cloves garlic

-1 tablespoon walnut oil
+- 1 tablespoon walnut oil

-1-tablespoon sherry vinegar
+- 1 tablespoon sherry vinegar

-Salt and freshly ground pepper to taste
+- salt and freshly ground pepper to taste

-2 ounces goat cheese
+- 2 ounces goat cheese

-Remove the stems; tear the leaves into 3 inch pieces and reserve in a serving bowl.
+- Remove the stems; tear the leaves into 3 inch pieces and reserve in a serving bowl.

-Sauté the garlic and walnuts in the oil over medium high heat until the garlic starts to turn golden but not brown.
+- Sauté the garlic and walnuts in the oil over medium high heat until the garlic starts to turn golden but not brown.
 You don't want to burn the garlic or all you will taste is burnt garlic!

-Remove from the heat and add the walnut oil, sherry vinegar, sugar, a little bit of salt and a bunch of pepper depending on how spicy you want the dressing.
+- Remove from the heat and add the walnut oil, sherry vinegar, sugar, a little bit of salt and a bunch of pepper depending on how spicy you want the dressing.
 Whisk all the ingredients together.

-Pour the hot vinaigrette over the arugula and toss.
+- Pour the hot vinaigrette over the arugula and toss.
 Let the salad sit for 5 to 10 minutes until the arugula wilts.